Comparing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 UFP Industries (NASDAQ:UFPI – Get Rating) and West Fraser Timber (NYSE:WFG – Get Rating) are both mid-cap construction companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their risk, profitability, earnings, dividends, valuation, analyst recommendations and institutional ownership.
+We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, earnings, valuation and risk.

 Dividends

-This is a breakdown of recent recommendations and price targets for UFP Industries and West Fraser Timber, as reported by MarketBeat.
+This is a summary of recent recommendations for UFP Industries and West Fraser Timber, as provided by MarketBeat.

 |Sell Ratings